Milo Baughman Chrome Rocking Chair Value Guide

 The typical price range for Milo Baughman Chrome Rocking Chair is $800 - $1,000 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Condition of the chrome plating, specifically looking for the absence of pitting, rust, or significant scuffing.
+- Condition of the chrome plating, as pitting, rusting, or significant flaking can greatly reduce the $800-$1,000 valuation.

-- Structural integrity of the tubular welds, ensuring the frame has not been bent or compromised over time.
+- Structural integrity of the tubular frame, ensuring there are no bends or compromised joints in the metal.

 How to Identify Milo Baughman Chrome Rocking Chair?

-- Examine the frame for the signature high-quality seamless tubular chrome construction characteristic of Baughman's 1970s designs.
+- Examine the frame for high-quality, heavy-gauge tubular chrome with seamless welds characteristic of Baughman's 1970s designs.

-- Verify the presence of the original herringbone fabric pattern, which was a staple textile choice for this specific model.
+- Verify the presence of original herringbone fabric upholstery, which was a signature textile choice for this specific model.

 History of Milo Baughman Chrome Rocking Chair